yueMaHello/District-Dashboard/readme.md

 ## Update Dataset:
 1. Open the folder 'C:\Users\tsengineer\Desktop\WebAppBuilderForArcGIS\server\apps\15\data'
 2. You can see there are several csv files with clear names
-3. You would be better to just update the data and keep the same file name; Otherwise, you have to look into the code.
+3. You would be better to just update the data and keep the same file name; otherwise, you have to look into the code.

 ## How to contribute to the App
 'Yue's documentation' is provided.